 Don’t have time to write a detailed memo?
 We suggest simply recording yourself (using Voice Memos on iOs or a similar app) talking about the deal conversationally.
 The details uncovered in a conversation can be invaluable to your team, who can then listen to the recording like a podcast.
 Transcribing these recordings into text is also very easy (we recommend services like Rev who charge based on the length of the recording).
 And if you’re worried about security, select which team members should have access using your CRM.

-3 – Leave no man behind
+3 – Leave no one behind

 While creating transparency across your organization is no small, quick-turn task, it’s an extremely important area to focus on.
 And as many dealmakers will tell you, the relationship-oriented nature of the private capital markets demands that information flow easily and regularly from person-to-person.